spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `time_column`

 Optional.
-The name of the column that represents the temporal(time) ordering of the dataset.
+The name of the column that represents the temporal (time) ordering of the dataset.

-Required when enabling retention policy on the accelerated datasets.
+Required to enable a retention policy on the dataset.

 ## `time_format`